Losaccoj/PulseGen/README.md

 I would also like to thank the folks behind <a href="https://sanworks.io/shop/viewproduct?productID=1102">Pulse Pal</a> (Joshua Sanders (the founder) as well as contributers Josh Siegle and Goncalo Lopes) for inspiration as to the feasibility of the project as well as the idea for the opto-isolation (TLP2530) protection of the Teensy.

-The characterization of the pulse generator's performance in this paper by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4263096/">Sanders and Kepecs 2014</a> is admirable and I intend to do the same with this device as well.
+The characterization of the Pulse Pal's performance in this paper by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4263096/">Sanders and Kepecs 2014</a> is admirable and I intend to do the same with PulseGen as well.